Analogue Gravity: Acoustics: The Simplest Example of an Analogue Spacetime

 Note that, as we have previously hinted, the velocity potential is not a true function (because it has a discontinuity on going through $2\pi$ radians).
 The velocity potential must be interpreted as being defined patch-wise on overlapping regions surrounding the vortex core at $r=0$.
 The velocity of the fluid flow is

 Dropping a position-independent prefactor, the acoustic metric for a draining bathtub is explicitly given by

 Equivalently

-A similar metric, restricted to $A=0$ (no radial flow), and generalized to an anisotropic speed of sound, has been exhibited by Volovik~\cite{Volovik:1996qw}, that metric being a model for the acoustic geometry surrounding physical vortices in superfluid ${}^3$He.
-(For a survey of the many analogies and similarities between the physics of superfluid ${}^3$He and the Standard Electroweak Model see~\cite{Volovik:1995yn}, this reference is also useful as background to understanding the Lorentzian geometric aspects of ${}^3$He fluid flow.)
-Note that the metric given above is {\em not} identical to the metric of a spinning cosmic string, which would instead take the form~\cite{Visser:1995cc}
+A similar metric, restricted to $A=0$ (no radial flow), and generalised to an anisotropic speed of sound, has been exhibited by \citet{Volovik:1996qw}, that metric being a model for the acoustic geometry surrounding physical vortices in superfluid $^{3}$He.
+(For a survey of the many analogies and similarities between the physics of superfluid $^{3}$He, see Sect.~\ref{S:helium} and references therein.
+For issues specifically connected to the Standard Electroweak Model see \citealt{Volovik:1995yn}.)
+Note that the metric given above is \emph{not} identical to the metric of a spinning cosmic string, which would instead take the form \citep{Visser:1995cc}

-In conformity with previous comments, the vortex fluid flow is seen to possess an acoustic metric that is stably causal and which does not involve closed timelike curves.
-(At large distances it is possible to {\em approximate} the vortex geometry by a spinning cosmic string~\cite{Volovik:1996qw}, but this approximation becomes progressively worse as the core is approached.)
+In conformity with previous comments, the vortex fluid flow is seen to possess an acoustic metric that is stably causal and which does not involve closed time-like curves.
+At large distances it is possible to \emph{approximate} the vortex geometry by a spinning cosmic string \citep{Volovik:1996qw}, but this approximation becomes progressively worse as the core is approached.
+Trying to force the existence of closed time-like curves leads to the existence of evanescent waves in what would be the achronal region, and therefore to the breakdown of the analogue model description \citep{Anderson:2010yd}.